 CR: The child starts crying whenever he/she sees anyone wearing a white jacket

 Since immunization is the most important and cost-effective strategy for the prevention of childhood disabilities and sickness, it’s a basic need for all children.
-Many children receive regular immunizations all over the world, and they may cry because of these injections.
+Kids around the world often get routine vaccinations, and although they might cry during the process, it’s a common part of staying healthy.

 UCS: A teacher who regularly humiliates students